Analog Devices

 Acquisition in 2019

 Test Motors specializes in the design and development of predictive maintenance solutions for electric motors and generators.
-Utilizing their R&D laboratories, the company collaborates closely with clients to test products under challenging conditions, ensuring that the solutions effectively address client needs and expectations.
-By focusing on maximizing production output and minimizing maintenance costs, Test Motors aims to enhance the efficiency of production plants through innovative maintenance services.
+The company operates its own research and development laboratories, where it collaborates closely with clients to test products under challenging conditions.
+This approach enables Test Motors to create tailored solutions that effectively address client needs and enhance the performance of rotating electrical machines.
+By focusing on maximizing production efficiency and minimizing maintenance costs, Test Motors aims to improve the overall reliability and output of production plants.

 CesiumAstro